 What is Chimichurri?

-As you have no probably gathered by reading their definitions, there are a few key differences including the ingredients (gremolata usually contains lemon zest while chimichurri has vinegar, olive oil, and chili pepper flakes), and the sauces origins.
+As you have no probably gathered by reading their definitions, there are a few key differences between gremolata and chimichurri including the ingredients (gremolata usually contains lemon zest while chimichurri has vinegar, olive oil, and chili pepper flakes), and the sauces origins.

-For me, I think the biggest difference to note is that chimichurri has liquid ingredients (like vinegar and olive oil) so it’s better suited for recipes that could end up being on the dry size versus gremolata would be great for a dish that already has had oil added to it or topping on a soup.
+For me, I think the biggest difference to note is that chimichurri has liquid ingredients (like vinegar and olive oil) so it’s better suited for recipes that could end up being on the dry side, whereas gremolata would be great for a dish that already has had oil added to it or for topping on a soup.

 gremolata (also called gremolada) is an Italian chopped herb condiment or dressing made with lemon zest, chopped parsley, and garlic.
 I love putting it on scrambled eggs or roasted veggies.